 Recently, someone sent me a link to the Whole30 program, yet another diet program to make you feel better in so many wildly unlikely ways.
 The program was hatched by Dallas and Melissa Hartwig, who have no scientific training but claim to be Certified Sports Nutritionists.
 Let us be clear here: nutritionist is not a controlled title with a curriculum behind it.
 Anyone can call themselves a “nutritionist,” and many do.
 It’s whatever they want it to be.
 One of them is a physical therapist.

-Now this program amounts to eating fewer things of various types for a month or so, and claims to be effective in treating high blood pressure, type1 and type2 diabetes, high cholesterol, asthma, sinus infections, hives, endometriosis, migraines, depression, bipolar disorder…and on and on.
+Now this program amounts to eating fewer things of various types for a month or so, and claims to be effective in here, type1 and type2 diabetes, high cholesterol, asthma, sinus infections, hives, endometriosis, migraines, depression, bipolar disorder…and on and on.
 Because obviously all of these have a simple root cause: and their special diet relieves them all.
 You believe all of this, don’t you?

-So what is this marvelous diet?
+So what is one way for guys to lose weight?
 For 30 days, you eat an extremely restrictive diet: no grains, no gluten, no alcohol, no sugar, no artificial sweeteners, no legumes, no dairy, no carrageenan, no MSG.
 The idea is that you will feel a lot better after starving yourself on this diet, and can then slowly add all these missing ingredients back in after the month is over.
 If this sounds rather like the Paleo diet, it is, except for more crazy claims for all of its effects, although they make no claims for weight loss.
 They claim you will feel better after this month of this ridiculous diet, but it is really rather like hitting yourself over the head, because it feels so good when you stop.

 The problem is that the Paleo diet has been debunked already as a naturalistic fallacy, both in Scientific American and by David Gorski in ScienceBased Medicine.
 The idea that we even know what primitive humans ate is in itself ridiculous, because their diet varied a lot based on where they lived.
 Yes, they ate grains and yes they ate gluten in some areas, but the main problem is that plants and humans have evolved a great deal since then.
 You cannot get the same plants they ate, and corn hadn’t even been bred yet from the Mexican teosinte plants.
 And humans evolved to tolerate lactose as adults in the last 7000 years as well.